-Loss on Early Extinguishment of Debt: Loss on early extinguishment of debt was \$0 for the six months ended June 30, 2020, compared to \$29,982,000 for the six months ended June 30, 2019.
+Loss on Early Extinguishment of Debt: Loss on early extinguishment of debt was \$281,000 for the nine months ended September 30, 2020, compared to \$29,982,000 for the nine months ended September 30, 2019.
+The loss on early extinguishment of debt of \$281,000 for the nine months ended September 30, 2020 was related to the write off of a portion of the deferred financing costs for the 2018 Credit Facility as a result of the reduction in total borrowing capacity in connection with the 2018 Credit Agreement Modification.
 In March 2019, we legally defeased mortgage loans with an aggregate outstanding principal balance of \$205,500,000 in connection with the sale of three office properties and a parking garage in Oakland, California, we prepaid a \$46,000,000 mortgage loan in connection with the sale of an office property in Washington, D.C., and a \$28,200,000 mortgage loan was assumed by the buyer of an office property in San Francisco, California.
 In May 2019, one mortgage loan, with an outstanding principal balance of \$39,500,000 at such time, was legally defeased in connection with the sale of the related property.
-Loss on early extinguishment of debt for the six months ended June 30, 2019 consists of the costs associated with the aforementioned legal defeasances, repayment, and assumption of mortgage loans, the write-off of unamortized deferred loan costs, and, with regards to the legal defeasances, the difference between the purchase price of the U.S. government securities and the outstanding principal balance of the mortgage loans that were legally defeased.
+The loss on early extinguishment of debt for the nine months ended September 30, 2019 consists of the costs associated with the aforementioned legal defeasances, repayment, and assumption of mortgage loans, the write-off of unamortized deferred loan costs, and, with regards to the legal defeasances, the difference between the purchase price of the U.S. government securities and the outstanding principal balance of the mortgage loans that were legally defeased.

-Impairment of Real Estate: Impairment of real estate was \$0 for the six months ended June 30, 2020 and \$69,000,000 for the six months ended June 30, 2019.
-In connection with our negotiation of an agreement with an unrelated third-party for the sale of 100% fee-simple interests in two office properties and one development site in Washington, D.C., which sale was consummated in July 2019, we determined that the book value of such properties exceeded their estimated fair value and recognized impairment charges totaling \$69,000,000 during the six months ended June 30, 2019.
+Impairment of Real Estate: Impairment of real estate was \$0 for the nine months ended September 30, 2020 and \$69,000,000 for the nine months ended September 30, 2019.
+In connection with our negotiation of an agreement with an unrelated third-party for the sale of 100% fee-simple interests in two office properties and one development site in Washington, D.C., which sale was consummated in July 2019, we determined that the book value of such properties exceeded their estimated fair value and recognized impairment charges totaling \$69,000,000 during the nine months ended September 30, 2019.
 Our determination of the fair values of such properties was based on negotiations with the third-party buyer and the contract sales price.

-Gain on sale of real estate: Gain on sale of real estate was \$0 for the six months ended June 30, 2020 and \$432,802,000 for the six months ended June 30, 2019.
-We recognized a gain on sale of real estate of \$289,779,000 in connection with the sale of three office properties and a parking garage in Oakland, California, \$45,710,000 in connection with the sale of an office property in Washington, D.C., and \$42,092,000 in connection with the sale of an office property in San Francisco, California, all of which were consummated in March 2019, and a gain on sale of real estate of \$55,221,000 in connection with the sale of an office property in Oakland, California, which was consummated in May 2019.
+Gain on sale of real estate: Gain on sale of real estate was \$0 for the nine months ended September 30, 2020 and \$433,104,000 for the nine months ended September 30, 2019.
+We recognized a gain on sale of real estate of \$289,779,000 in connection with the sale of three office properties and a parking garage in Oakland, California, \$45,710,000 in connection with the sale of an office property in Washington, D.C., and \$42,092,000 in connection with the sale of an office property in San Francisco, California, all of which were consummated in March 2019, and a gain on sale of real estate of \$302,000 in connection with the sale of an office property in Oakland, California, which was consummated in May 2019.

-Provision for Income Taxes: Provision for income taxes was \$(713,000) for the six months ended June 30, 2020 and \$599,000 for the six months ended June 30, 2019.
-The decrease is due to a decrease in taxable income at our TRSs during the six months ended June 30, 2020 resulting primarily from the effects of COVID-19 on our hotel in Sacramento, California.
+(Benefit) Provision for Income Taxes: (Benefit) provision for income taxes was \$(731,000) for the nine months ended September 30, 2020 and \$686,000 for the nine months ended September 30, 2019.
+The decrease is due to a decrease in taxable income at our TRSs during the nine months ended September 30, 2020 resulting primarily from the effects of COVID-19 on our hotel in Sacramento, California.

-Liquidity and Capital Resources
+Liquidity and Capital Resources.